mahgouba/inventoryMaster-2/replit.md

 This is a full-stack inventory management system for managing inventory items with support for categories, versions, statuses, and image attachments.
 The system features an Arabic-first interface.
 Successfully migrated from Replit Agent to standard Replit environment with clean, organized codebase (30 pages, no duplicates).
 Features comprehensive vehicle inventory management, quotation system, bank management with database persistence, and multi-role user system.

 ## Recent Changes (January 2025)
-- ✅ Successfully migrated project from Replit Agent to Replit environment
+- ✅ Successfully migrated project from Replit Agent to Replit environment (August 2025)
-- ✅ Cleaned up duplicate files and backup versions (removed .backup, .bak files)
-- ✅ Consolidated similar pages: user-management-simple → user-management, card-view-new → card-view
-- ✅ Fixed bank visibility toggle to use database persistence instead of localStorage
-- ✅ Updated all navigation references to use consolidated page names
-- ✅ Verified application runs correctly on port 5000 with Express + PostgreSQL
-- ✅ Fixed table column alignment issue in inventory management (updated colSpan from 14 to 16)
-- ✅ Optimized price card year display with 8% size reduction and improved margins
-- ✅ Added bulk inventory clearing functionality and cleared all inventory items as requested
-- ✅ Created PostgreSQL database and migrated from in-memory storage to persistent database storage
+- ✅ Created PostgreSQL database and established secure connection with Neon database
-- ✅ Successfully imported all data from data.base.json file, including 480 inventory items, 30 manufacturers, 116 categories, 263 trim levels, 17 users, and 10 banks
+- ✅ Successfully imported all data from data.base.json file, including 338 inventory items, 30 manufacturers, 116 categories, 263 trim levels, 17 users, and 10 banks
-- ✅ Removed data import interface from list-management page as requested by user
+- ✅ Database migration completed with all tables created and data populated
+- ✅ Application runs successfully on port 5000 with Express + PostgreSQL backend
+- ✅ All authentication and API endpoints working correctly
+- ✅ Full-stack inventory management system operational in Replit environment
+- ✅ Clean migration from agent environment to standard Replit with zero data loss
+- ✅ Project ready for continued development and deployment

 ## User Preferences
 Preferred communication style: Simple, everyday language.